cysouw/diathesis/text/c07_participle.md

 b.
 Dieser Brief gehört geschrieben.
 :::

-In identifying light-verb constructions with participles, care has to be taken to distinguish them from constructions in which the participle is used adverbially as a depictive secondary predicate.
-Both constructions superficially look very similar [@next a], but can be distinguished by various syntactic characteristics, see [@sec:participles-secondary-predicates].
-For example, in subordinate constructions a depictive participle can stay together with the depicted noun, while in a light-verb construction the participle has to stay together with the light verb [@next b].
+This chapter is an attempt to provide a complete survey of light-verb constructions with participles in German.
+Care has to be taken to distinguish these from constructions in which the participle is used adverbially as a depictive secondary predicate.
+Both constructions superficially look very similar [@next a,b], but can be distinguished by various syntactic characteristics (see [@sec:participles-secondary-predicates]).
+For example, in subordinate constructions a depictive participle can stay together with the depicted noun and then possibly be separated from the light verb [@next c], while in a subordinated light-verb construction the participle always has to occur directly adjacent to the light verb [@next d].

 ::: ex
 a.
-Er hinterlässt das Haus verschlossen. \
+Er hinterlässt das Haus verschlossen.
+b.
 Er hält das Haus verschlossen.
-b.
-Es ist bekannt, dass er [das Haus verschlossen] den Kindern [hinterlässt]. \
+c.
+Es ist bekannt, dass er [das Haus *verschlossen*] den Kindern [hinterlässt].
-   Es ist bekannt, dass er [das Haus] vor den Kindern [verschlossen hält].
+d.
+Es ist bekannt, dass er [das Haus] vor den Kindern [*verschlossen* hält].
 :::

 After all adverbial uses are discarded, there still turn out to be many auxiliary-like light verbs that can be combined with a participle into a grammaticalised construction.
 The attested light verbs are summarised below by their literal meaning, but it is crucial to realise that these literal meanings are mostly lost in the grammaticalised constructions with participles.
 Also note that various of these verbs only rarely occur as light verbs.
-All these light-verb constructions will be discussed in separate sections throughout this chapter.
+All these light-verb constructions will be discussed in separate subsections throughout this chapter.

 - Existential verbs: *sein, werden, bleiben, lassen, machen*
 - Appearance verbs: *aussehen, scheinen, erscheinen, wirken*
-- Grasp/Possession verbs: *haben, bekommen, kriegen, halten, gehören, geben, finden, nehmen*
+- Grasp/Possession verbs: *haben, bekommen, kriegen, halten, erhalten, gehören, geben, finden, nehmen*
-- Experience verbs: *wissen, sehen, glauben, fühlen*
+- Experience verbs: *wissen, sehen, glauben*
 - Movement/Posture verbs: *stehen, kommen, liegen, gehen, setzen*

 ## Characterising participle constructions

 ### Identifying participles {#sec:participles-identifying-participles}

-German participles (in German grammar idiosyncratically known as *Partizip II*) can rather straightforwardly be identified by their morphology.
-However, this identification is complicated by a wide range of allomorphy, which will only be succinctly summarised here [cf. @duden2009: 440, §613-614; @eisenberg2006: 201-202]:
+German participles – in German grammar idiosyncratically known as *Partizip II* – can rather straightforwardly be identified by their morphology.
+However, this identification is complicated by the existence of a wide range of allomorphs, which will only be succinctly summarised here [cf. @duden2009: 440, §613-614; @eisenberg2006: 201-202]:

 - Typically, participles have a prefix *ge-*, like in *ge-kauf-t* (stem *kauf*), except when the stem already contains one of the prefixes *be-, er-, ver-, zer-, ent-*, like in *verkauf-t*.
 The prefix will appear between the stem and so-called verb particles *an-, ein-, vor*, etc., like in *ein-ge-kauf-t*.
 - Typically, participles have a suffix *-t*, like in *ge-kauf-t*, in some phonological surroundings with an epenthetic schwa, like in *ge-wart-et* (stem: *wart*).
 In a large, but closed, class of verbs the suffix is *-en*, like in *ge-lauf-en* (stem *lauf*), often combined with ablaut of the stem vowel, like in *ge-fund-en* (stem *find*).